-In this article we outline ways to calculate your average power consumption, so you can have a better idea of exactly how much power you would need to generate in order to run your modern tiny house off of your chosen power system.
-We provide examples and case studies to assist you in getting a more in-depth understanding of the terms and technical elements of power systems, and help you develop a power plan that works for you!
+In this article we outline how to calculate power needs for an average tiny house or RV, so you can have a better idea of exactly how much power you would need to generate in order to run your home off of your chosen power system.
+We provide examples to assist you in getting a more in-depth understanding of the terms and technical elements of power systems, and help you develop a power plan that works for you!

 There are so many different sources to choose from when selecting your power generation systems, but knowing exactly what you will need to live comfortably is essential when making your purchases.
 This also assists you in choosing systems that permit you to expand your power generation, as your requirements change.
 Perhaps there are more people using the available power, or you add additional appliances and devices that increase your demand – these tools and techniques should assist you in your demand calculations.
 It’s as easy as 1-2-3!!